openshift-cloud-functions/Documentation/knative-v0.5.0-OCP-4x.md

 #### Creating an OpenShift Route pointing to the istio-ingressgateway for each of your Knative Service.

+>**NOTE:** The install script sets privileges for a specific namespace.
+If the user wants to use it in another namespace, it needs to be called out.

 1. Create a route by using the `oc expose` command.

 ```